survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 Even though the demo illustrates the basic idea of SSR, it still leaves open questions:

 * How to deal with styles?
-Vanilla Node doesn’t understand CSS related imports although your frontend code going through webpack might.
+Vanilla Node doesn’t understand CSS related imports although your frontend code going through webpack will.
 * How to deal with anything else than JavaScript?
 If the server side is processed through webpack, this is less of an issue as you can patch it at webpack.
 * How to run the server through something else than Node?
 One option would be to wrap the Node instance in a service you then run through your host environment.
 Ideally, the results would be cached, and you can find more specific solutions for this particular per platform.